-These consolidated financial statements are presented in Canadian dollars, which is the Company's functional and reporting currency.
+These unaudited condensed interim consolidated financial statements are presented in Canadian dollars, which is the Company's functional and reporting currency.
 The functional currency of its wholly owned subsidiary, TFChem S.A.R.L. ("TFC"), is the Euro.

 Use of estimates